 Anger, anxiety along with other negative emotions can bring about symptoms in the gut.
 For anger, the gut responds by increasing stomach contractions which can lead to upper abdominal pain.
 It also reduces colon contractions which results in constipation.
 In other words, anger bottles you up.

-To counter these and other effects, chamomile contains anti-inflammatory, antispasmodic and carminative properties which help soothe the stomach lining.
+To counter these and other side effects, chamomile contains anti-inflammatory, antispasmodic and carminative properties which help soothe the stomach lining.
 Drinking a cup of chamomile tea might relieve an upset stomach, irritable bowel syndrome, and indigestion, all of which are also linked to anger issues.

 Many people who use chamomile as a stress-reducer either take it as a tea or use it in products such as pills or capsule form for convenience.